 I can't get full text of a recent article

 Some of that journals available via the Library's various databases and online journal collections have restrictions on the most recent issues.
 These are called embargoes and can range from 3 months to 18 months.
-To check whether a journal is subject to an embargo, look up the title in the Journals A-Z.
+To check whether a journal is subject to an embargo, look up the title in the Journal Search.

 The Library doesn't have access to an article I want

 If the Library does not subscribe to the journal you need, you can request a photocopy of the article from the British Library at a cost of £3.00 per article for undergraduate students.
 Postgraduates and research staff can request inter-library loans free of charge.
 Forms are available at the library service desks or you can print off a copy from our Interlibrary loans page.
 Fill in all the details - the form must be signed - and hand into your local library service desk with the payment.

 Known Current Issues with Eresources